Housing Selection & Waitlist Frequently Asked Questions

 Students on the Housing Waitlist will be contacted throughout the spring semester and during the summer as space becomes available.
 The College guarantees that all residential students will be assigned by early August, if not sooner.

-The Office of Housing & Event Management will email students placement offers, which they must accept or decline.
+The Office of Housing will email students placement offers, which they must accept or decline.
 If a student does not respond to the offer email within the timeframe outlined, the room may be offered to another student.
 Offers are generally sent via email midweek and require a written response before the start of business on Monday.

 Should I accept an offer?